Privacy choices

 What is the Hue Codex gamut checker?

-The Hue Codex gamut checker is a free online tool that reports gamut context for a selected HEX/sRGB color, including sRGB, Display P3, Rec.
-2020, and approximate CMYK output.
+The Hue Codex gamut checker is a free browser tool that evaluates a fixed concrete CSS color against sRGB, Display P3, and Rec.
+2020, then reports a separate sRGB fallback and approximate CMYK output.

 What is a color gamut?